 - Fiber refers to parts of foods that your body cannot digest or absorb.

-- It has many health benefits such as, lowering blood sugar levels, improving gut health, and reducing cardiovascular risk.
+- Foods high in fiber have many health benefits such as lowering blood sugar levels, improving gut health, and reducing cardiovascular risk.

 - Best sources of fiber include whole grains, legumes, fruits, vegetables, nuts, and seeds.